 Shipwreck MemorialPrint Page

-A monument commemorates the victims of two tall ships which were lost in a heavy storm off Rottnest Island in 1899.
+A monument erected over the grave site commemorates the victims of two tall ships which were lost in a heavy storm off Rottnest Island in 1899.
 The monument was built in 1900 from public subscriptions.

 The Carlisle Castle was built in London and was due to arrive in Fremantle in July 1899.
 On July 11th a force 10 Westerly storm swept through the area creating treacherous conditions.
 Popular belief is that with such a heavy load the ship sunk immediately on contact with the Coventry Reef, and the crew of about 25 went down with the ship.
 The City of York, on a voyage from San Francisco to Fremantle carrying timber cargo, was wrecked during the same storm after the captain received confused signals from the lighthouse operator on Rottnest Island.
 Eleven crew including the captain were drowned.
 An initial inquiry blamed “gross carelessness by the master” but this was overturned and the captain was cleared of all blame.